rdentato/gerku/doc/abstraction.md

 ```

   Note that the expressions on the right side can't be reduced further
-without being applied to a quoted argument.
+without being applied to a quote.

 ### Rule 1
   This rule allows us to stop earlier in the abstraction process: trailing